-Course units with the corresponding grades and grade points obtained will appear in the transcript.
+Course units with the corresponding credits together with the grades earned will appear in the transcript.
 E grades which have been upgraded will not appear but the credit earned of the repeated course unit will appear under the particular semester when the unit was completed with a label (R) to indicate that the course was repeated.
 E grades which have not been upgraded will appear in the transcript.
 The final GPA and the Class (if any) will also appear in the transcript.
-Courses of which the grades are not taken for the calculation of the final GPA (except for foundation courses) will not appear in the final academic transcript.
+Courses of which the grades are not taken for the calculation of the final GPA (except for EN 100) will not appear in the final academic transcript.
 The transcript will be issued upon application and the payment of a prescribed fee.

-Note: Changes to these rules and regulations may be made by the Faculty Board with the approval of the Senate of the University of Peradeniya
+Note: Changes to these rules and regulations may be made by the Faculty Board with the approval of the Senate of the University of Peradeniya.